marcietolbert/Email-Investigations/Join-Us-in-Creating-Unique-Material.md

 Based on the analysis, the email is assessed to be a phishing attempt leveraging brand impersonation of Duolingo and social engineering techniques to solicit engagement.
 The use of a freemail domain, authenticated SMTP (ESMTPSA), inconsistent sender infrastructure, and reply-to domain misalignment further supports the conclusion that the message is malicious in nature.

-The recipient did not report any interaction with the email.

 ### Who, What, When, Where, Why, How